quattad/music-tracker/README.md

 ### Table of Contents
 * [Prerequisites](#prerequisites)
 * [Tests](#tests)

 ### Prerequisites

-Please see requirements.txt file for full list of pre-requisites.
+Please see package.json for full list of npm requisites.

+### Organization

+* public - web root with all the public web pages. other files are located outside of this folder are not accessible to application user.

 ### Tests